vojtapolasek/vojtux/TESTING.md

 - Each item should be announced by Orca, no matter if moving forward or backward among items.

 - Each item should be announced with a meaningful name, i.e. providing information so that the user can deduce its purpose.
 Bad example is announcing only "menu", "icon".

+## TC 16

+### Description:

+Ensure that information spoken by Orca is correctly presented on braille devices.

+### Setup:

+- In case you have a physical braille device:

+    - Connect a braille display to the VM.

+    - Boot into desktop environment of the Vojtux live image.

+- In case you don't have physical braille device:

+    - Boot into desktop environment of the Vojtux live image.

+    - Open a terminal

+    - Run the command `brltty -b xw -A auth=none -e`; a small window mimicking a braille display should appear.

+        - Note that this window cannot be reached by pressing common keyboard combo ALT+TAB.
+        Therefore, it cannot be read by screen reader users.
+        To close it, you have to use the mouse or to kill the appropriate brltty process, it will probably have the highest process ID from all brltty processes running.

+### Steps:

+- Press key combination ctrl+alt+d.

+- Keep pressing down arrow while moving over items.

+### Expected results:

+- After pressing the ctrl+alt+d, the display should show "Icon View Layered Pane".

+-After pressing down arrows, the display (virtual or physical) should read the following based on the focused icon:

+    - "Computer icon"

+    - "Liveuser's icon"

+    - "Install to hard Drive desktop entry"

+    - "Trash icon"

+## TC 17

+### Description:

+Ensure that brltty displays information displayed on text virtual consoles.

+### Setup:

+- Connect a braille display to the VM.

+- Boot into desktop environment of the Vojtux live image.

+### Steps:

+- Press CTRL+ALT+F2.

+    - Note: Press CTRL+ALT+F1 to return to the graphical console.

+### Expected results:

+- The braille display should show "liveuser-localhost login:"